Twilight-Hacker/Game/Magic.md

 Simple spells cannot alter the Strongwilled-Vunderable value, but using a lot of spells in succession within a short time can.

 If the Strongwilled-Vunderable value reaches 10 (completely Vunderable), the mage dies from Madness.

+ List of wishes
+A list of the types of wishes that a mage can infuse magic with.
+Used when researching or crafting magic.

+Wishes are seperated in 3 basic types, by origin: Memory wishes, Feelings wishes and thoughts wishes.

+Thoughts wishes are used to connect the spell with matter and physical objects.
+Feelings wishes are used to alter and connect the magic with the flow, and Memories wishes, that are also the foundation of spells, are used to create effects.
+To properly do so, they must be 38-42% of all spell wishes.
+If more, chance for critical.
+If less, chance for failure.

+Thoughts wishes (alteration of effects)
+ Target (set target to enemy)
+ Self (set target to self)
+ Ally (set target to ally - minimal effect for self) Earth (target Earth)
+ Water (target Water)
+ Fire (target Fire)
+ Air (target Air)
+ Energy (target Magic)
+ Soft (alter:make target's shape)
+ Hard (alter:harden target's shape)
+ Warm (alter:heat target)
+ Cold (alter:cool target)
+ Away (Use: guide target away from you)
+ Closer (Use: guide target towards you)

+Feelings wishes (alteration of spell/mechanics)
+ Anger (power+)
+ Fear (power-, accuracy+)
+ Calmness (accuracy+)
+ Hapiness ()
+ Sadness ()
+ illness ()
+ tiredness ()
+ Void (madness-)
+ Vortex (execution speed-)
+ Concentration (accuracy+, execution speed+)
+ (range+)
+ (accuracy+)

+Spell mechanics list
+ power
+ accuracy
+ madness
+ execution speed
+ range

+Memories wishes (effects)
+ Pain (damage effect)
+ Death (damage effect)
+ Birth (sp:create effect)
+ Human (sp: affect effect)
+ Tools (sp: use effect)
+ Medicine (sp:first aid)
+ Hospital(sp:heal)
+ Wall (barrier effect)
+ Field (unbarrier, stamina)
+ Shield (barrier effect)
+ Blade (damage effect)
+ Spear (damage effect)
+ Fortress (barrier effect)
+ Mountain (barrier, strength)
+ Lake (unbarrier, intelligence)
+ River (unbarrier, agility)
+ Tree (stamina, sp:heal)
+ Lion (strength, sp:heal)
+ Cat (agility, sp:heal)

+Effects explanation
+ damage: attack spells
+ barrier: defence spells
+ unbarrier: defence spells (to break them) strength/stamina/intelligence/agility: Stat Altering spells
+ special: Create, Heal, Affect
+  Heal: heals damage already dealt.
+No more than 20%. (all living beings) First aid: stabilize injured (equal to 15 first aid actions)
+  Create: gathers target around/in front of caster
+  Use: Manipulate the target
+  Affect: Alter the target (see thoughts)